Important Tips from your professors and students:

 - Be organized.
 Provide ALL materials in a folder at ONE time, and check that everything is there.
 (Writing “PS: my grades and resume will be in your box next week” – or forgetting to give us a form the school wants us to complete – gives us more loose materials to keep track of.
 Most of us do not start writing your letter until all the information is in anyway, so it’s best to wait till everything is gathered).

 - If you decide to send more applications out, just ask us and send all the materials we need again.
 If we still have your accompanying materials (ask us), you may only need to send your new addresses etc. + attachment.
-Even though the process may be faster as we will already have a letter on file for you, it is a good idea to still allow about 2 weeks.
+Even though the process may be faster as we will already have a letter on file for you, it is a good idea to still allow about 3 weeks or 15 business days.

 Remember: Graduate Schools expect to see substantive letters with specific information and details, and your Professors need sufficient time and complete materials to write strong letters for you!